Spotting Basking Sharks in Cornwall

 There are many lovely B&B's in Penzance to choose from.
 Don't come here in a rush and for the basking sharks only.
 There is so much more like Kynance Cove, St. Michaels Mount, Minack Theatre and the hanging gardens to mention just a view.
 Our absolutely favorite B&B is the Marine Lodge.
 The view alone is worth to stay here.
 The Marine Lodge is spotlessly clean with wonderful owners.
 You couldn't wish for better.

 Cornwall is a hotspot for basking sharks and they first turn up here.
 The migration follows the coastline and passes Land's End in spring.
 They are attracted by the high plankton concentration.
 With a high concentration of plankton, the sear appears green.
 Several operators organize snorkeling trips with Basking Sharks.
 The visibility in the sea is between 7-20 meters and much better in Cornwall than in Scotland.
-Anyhow, with a swell, it's difficult to spot them and the visibility is quite bad.
+However, with swell, it's difficult to spot them, and the visibility is quite bad.

 Quick Facts About the Basking Sharks